 A neutral posture helps mitigate the risks that go along with awkward positions and postures.
 Whether you’re sitting or standing, some basic guidelines apply.

-Follow these six ergonomics in the workplace tips for maintaining proper posture:
+Follow these six ergonomic tips for maintaining proper posture:

-- Feet resting comfortably on the floor or a footrest
+- Keep your feet resting comfortably on the floor or

 Add movement: The 20-8-2 rule